 All presenters must register for the Convention.
 An Early-Bird rate is available until Wednesday, April 10, 2024 at 5:00 pm ET (21:00 UTC).
 APS members receive discounted convention registration rates.

 The name of the proposal submitter will not appear in any program unless the submitter elects to be listed as an author.
 Submitter information is only used while submitting.
 After a submission has been finalized, all submission communication will be sent to the Chair of the symposium.

-The commitment of all participants must be secured in advance of proposal submission.
+The commitment of all participants and listed co-authors must be secured in advance of proposal submission.